 HMRC’s open banking rollout is being undertaken in partnership with fintech company Ecospend, which is providing the payments software to HMRC.
 The London-based firm was successful in an HMRC tender for open banking revealed by Global Government Fintech almost exactly two years ago.

 Ecospend’s brief, worth up to £3m (about $3.56m), sees the company contracted to provide ‘account-to-account’ payment software that allows HMRC to process payments, or, to use its technical acronym, launch PISP (Payment Initiation Service Provider) services.
-Before 24 March last year, individuals and organisations making payments to HMRC have needed to open their banking software (for example, log in to their online bank account) and manually complete a bank transfer payment, also inputting their tax code.
+Before 24 March last year, individuals and organisations making payments to HMRC have needed to open their banking software (for example, log in to their online bank account) and manually complete a bank transfer payment, also inputting their tax/payment reference.

 Those opting to pay their tax via open banking ‘tick’ to provide consent for Ecospend to securely connect them to their online banking and initiate an authorised payment on behalf of HMRC (an ‘Open Banking Privacy Notice’ seeks to reassure users).
 The Ecospend-powered service uses validated and pre-populated payment details, enabling payments directly from a payer’s bank account.
 It is this automation that, its advocates believe, increases speed, reduces human error (for example, people mistyping their tax reference number), and also has the potential to reduce fraud.